gcinini/6502-calculator/Readme.md

 ## Overview

 `calculator.asm` is an assembly language program for the 6502 microprocessor.
 It implements a simple calculator that can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The program is intended as an educational example for learning 6502 assembly programming.
+It was created by a prompt in ChatGPT on May/2025.
+The promt was: "write some example 6502 assembly code that inputs two numbers from a user, than calculates the sum, subtraction, multiplication, division, percentage difference, and prints it all out.
+Target the Apple II platform"

 ## Platform